wdvillage/wdv-about-me-widget/readme.txt

 == Description ==

-With this plugin you can add 'WDV About Me Widget' widget to your theme.
+With this plugin you can add [WDV About Me Widget](http://wdvillage.com/product/wdv-about-me-widget/) widget to your theme.
 You can add you data or your firm data.

+You can use widget 'WDV About Me Widget' in different ways.
+For example:
-You can add image, description, link, contact information, social links.
+a) You can place this widget 'WDV About Me Widget' on left or right sidebar and add image, description, contact information and social links.
+b) You can place this widget 'WDV About Me Widget' 2 times in footer.
+One time for adding image and description and  second time for adding contact information and social links.

+You can do next:
+- You can add image (Image can be cirkle, rectangle, rounded rectangle.
+You can change size of image.)
+- You can add your name and your profession or your firm name.
+- You can add description and link to page with more informations about you or your firm.
+- You can add contact information (You can add address, telephone number, e-mail, Skype nickname,  WhatsApp and Viber numbers.
+You can change contact icons color).
+- You can add social icons (You can choose icon style: icon can be cirkle, rectangle, rounded rectangle.
+You can change size of icon, icon color, icon background color).
+Now are supported the following social networks:
+- Behance
+- Blogger
+- Codepen
+- Deviantart
+- Dribbble
+- Facebook
+- Flickr
+- Foursquare
+- Github
+- Gitlab
+- Instagram
+- Linkedin
+- Medium
+- Meetup
+- Odnoklassniki
+- Periscope
+- Pinterest
+- Pocket
+- Qq
+- Reddit
+- Stumbleupon
+- Slack
+- Snapchat
+- Soundcloud
+- Spotify
+- Stackoverflow
+- Telegram
+- Tripadvisor
+- Tumblr
+- Twitch
+- Twitter
+- Viadeo
+- Vimeo
+- Vine
+- Vk
+- Weibo
+- Wechat
+- Wordpress
+- Xing
+- Yelp
+- Youtube
+- Yoast

+For more information you can visit the home of the [WDV About Me Widget](http://wdvillage.com/product/wdv-about-me-widget/)

 == Installation ==